 Buyer of new property – pay transfer tax and file your return

-Exemptions from transfer tax may apply if you are a first-time homebuyer.
+Exemptions from transfer tax may apply if you are a first-time homebuyer. and if certain requirements are met.
 However, even in that case, you must file the return.

 Calculate the tax

-Example: Sarah buys shares in a housing company for EUR 120,000.
-The company loan related to the shares is EUR 160,000.
-The debt-free price on the ‘For sale’ advertisement is EUR 280,000.
-The transfer tax is calculated on the basis of EUR 280,000 and is 2% x EUR 280,000 = EUR 5,600.
-It makes no difference whether Sarah pays off her part of the company loan when buying the flat or gradually as part of her maintenance charge.
+Example: Sarah buys a flat for €120,000 (this is the price advertised as “myyntihinta”).
+The housing-company loan balance allocated to the shares is €160,000.
+This means that the debt-free price equals €280,000.
+The transfer tax is calculated on the basis of the €280,000.
+The tax is 2% × €280,000 = €5,600.
+It does not matter whether Sarah pays off the housing company loans when she makes the purchase, or whether she pays them off gradually as part of her monthly maintenance charge.

 Pay the tax